 DR. DREW: Yes, absolutely.
 Like we recognize that number one, this is still being pilot tested, and so this is brand new to everybody, and then number two, we recognize that it is not super intuitive to say, I put a 3 here and now I have to have a 60 percent probability of achieving F target.
-There is definitely we want the Board to have the ability to go through and basically have this conversation about, okay now that I've seen what happens if we try to achieve a 60 percent probability, I'm not comfortable with that.
+There is These minutes are draft and subject to approval by the Sciaenids Management Board.